erikhvc/cf1-block-page-worker/README.md

    ```
    https://<worker_name>.workers.dev/?msg=This%20site%20is%20blocked%20due%20to%20site%20being%20in%20Security%20Risk%20content%20category.
    ```
-   Above will "msg" will display "This site is blocked due to site being in Securit Risk content category." custom message.
+   Above with `?msg=` will display "This site is blocked due to site being in Securit Risk content category." custom message.
 7. Check the box marked "Send policy context" to get the details of the block:

 ```